hayashi-stl/website/about.markdown

 layout: page
 title: About
 permalink: /about/
+redirect_from:
+    - /origami/ori-about
 ---

 I make puzzles, do actual complexity theory research for games (specifically lower bounds), and theoretically make actual videogames
 (The process is *long*.).
 I also think computer graphics is interesting.
 I've played the piano and the violin before, and I've composed some videogame music.

+I started doing origami in 2025 (though did some in 2020 as well).
+I came from a research perspective, involving a bit of rigid origami and hole filling.
+My style is mainly geometric.

 Some favorites:
 * Hunt puzzle type: konundrums, logic puzzle spoofs